mmaschenk/gitlab-policy/faq/who.md

 repositories hosted on {{site.data.naming.servicename}} can be much broader.
 The server is accessible from anywhere on the internet, and the owner of a repository decides who can access her repository.

-The owner of a repository[^1] can administer the project members.
-When the user that needs to be granted access has a netid, the owner can simply invite this user through his netid (Use the "Project information" -> "Members" menu option).
+The owner of a repository[^1] can administer project members.
+When the user that needs to be granted access has a netid, the owner can simply invite this user through her netid (Use the "Project information" -> "Members" menu option).

 When the person that needs to be added to the project does not have an (active) netid, please do this @@@TODO@@@